TamirEilon/PortfolioWebsite/README.md

 ## GitHub Actions

 Explain how GitHub Actions are set up in your project to automate the deployment process.
 Include information about the workflow files, how they are triggered, and any environment variables or secrets required.

-## Helm Deployment

-Detail the Helm chart structure in your repository.
-Explain the purpose of important files (like `values.yaml`, `deployment.yaml`, `service.yaml`, etc.), and how they interact with your GKE cluster.
-Provide instructions on how to customize the Helm values for different environments.

 ## Google Kubernetes Engine (GKE)